HL7/fhir-shorthand/input/pagecontent/reference.md

 Elements can offer a choice of reference types.
 In the FHIR specification, these choices are presented in the style Reference(Procedure \| Observation).
 To address a specific resource or profile among the choices, the target Resource or Profile (represented by a name, id, or url) SHALL be enclosed in square brackets and appended to the end of the path after the reference element (and slice name, if applicable).

 > **Note:** It is not permissible to cross reference boundaries in paths.
 This means that when a path gets to a Reference, that path cannot be extended further.
-For example, if Procedure has a subject element that has datatype Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient resource.
+For example, if Procedure has a `subject` element that has datatype Reference(Patient), and Patient has a `gender`, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient resource.

 **Examples:**